Fouad Yazji was born in 1959 inside of a Christian-Orthodox family in Syria, which is dominated by Muslim-Sunni Muslims.

 In fact, I’m not the type of writer who sits at the table with a cup of tea and paper.

 The words come over me like a captivating inspiration, and I can barely breathe.
 Sometimes I pass out from exhaustion after writing a text amazed by how happy I am.
 So I always have a notebook with for whenever I feel like to write.
 And at some point I will put all of these texts together in a novel.

 When I’m alone in the fresh air.

 Standing there, fascinated by the sea, the forest, or the snowstorm.
 I feel a strange, worrying call from the depths of my soul and a dangerous, mysterious wave washes over me.

 I feel like someone is looking after me.
 I’m trying to track down that person, but somehow we can’t find each other… So I run unsuccessfully from the end of this void to the other.

-You were born in a christian Orthodox family.
+You were born in a Christian Orthodox family.
 How did you end up becoming an Atheist at the age of 20?

-At that time my friends were communists.
+At that time, my friends were communists.

-Personally, the Proletariat’s dictorship didn’t appeal to me, but it got me thinking that God is a big lie… I was intrigued.
+Personally, the Proletariat’s dictatorship didn’t appeal to me, but it got me thinking that God is a big lie… I was intrigued.
 I was always into reading and I read a lot of different things.

 Your inspiration were Nietzsche and other Atheist works (like from Rumi, Maárri and Rawandi).
 That was probably very unusual for someone who lived in Syria?
 How did you come to read all of this?